Edison Pace Education

 Commerce

-Commerce is about the risk from things like online gambling, inappropriate advertising, phishing or financial scams.
+The risk from online gambling, inappropriate advertising, phishing or financial scams.
 Children and young people may be exposed to these risks directly.
 Schools should also consider how the risk from commerce applies to staff.

 If parents/carers have any concerns regarding online safety, they can discuss this with their child's keyworker.
 The links below also provide helpful information regarding e-safety.